Visiting Alfred Almond Elementary School

 How much does an appearance cost?

 In person visits: Email me your location and I’ll send you a quote.
-The cost of a book talk varies depending on how close your school or library is to my hundred-year-old and definitely not haunted farmhouse in Western New York.
+The cost varies depending on how close your school or library is to my home in Western New York.
 Buffalo, Rochester, and the Finger Lakes region are all pretty close to me, but I’m happy to travel further.
-(I try to keep the cost of visits low, because I know schools and libraries aren’t exactly rolling in cash, and I greatly appreciate the work you do to enrich our communities.)

 If you are a school or library looking to purchase 20 or more copies of the book, you can order directly from the publisher, Penguin, who will give you a discount on bulk orders.